sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 It's kind-of not fair to point at a single plugin and say that the default template doesn't look as good as OpenAPI alternatives, because you actually do have more flexibility with protoc-gen-doc.
 It allows you to specify your own template so it could look as beautiful as you want.
 However, this does line up with my point: the tooling is more finished and polished in the REST world than gRPC.
 This is a fixable problem, but we need to get frontend devs and designers excited about gRPC or backend engineers need to start sharpening their design skills.

-I do also want to note that OpenAPI/Swagger interfaces often have a way to test endpoints directly from the documentation website.
+I also want to note that OpenAPI/Swagger interfaces often have a way to test endpoints directly from the documentation website.
 This is completely missing from equivalent tools in the gRPC world.
+Additionally, with most OpenAPI documentation tools you can clearly see which fields are required and will display constraints on fields that have them.
 So not only is it prettier, it's more functional as well.

 ## Conclusion
 gRPC, while a powerful tool in many ways, still has room to grow.
-The less-than-ideal aspects of generated code, coupled with the challenges of dependency management and evolving Protobuf schemas, can create friction for developers.
+The less-than-ideal aspects of generated code, coupled with the challenges of dependency management and evolving protobuf schemas, can create friction for developers.
 The lack of intuitive editor integration and the historical focus on backend services have also hindered its wider adoption in web development.

 However, I think the future of gRPC is bright and can be far less ugly.
-The community is actively addressing these challenges, developing tools like `protovalidate` and `protoc-gen-connect-openapi` to bridge gaps and enhance the developer experience.
+The community is actively addressing these challenges, developing tools like [the buf CLI](https://buf.build/product/cli), [protovalidate](https://github.com/bufbuild/protovalidate) and [protoc-gen-connect-openapi](https://github.com/sudorandom/protoc-gen-connect-openapi) to bridge the gaps and enhance the developer experience.
 As gRPC matures and its ecosystem expands, we can anticipate improved tooling, better editor support, and a smoother integration into the frontend world.